 It did require a little baking, but only enough to set the shortbread crust on which the cream cheese and pudding mixture rests.
 The end result was better than expected and perfect for people who like things made with pistachio pudding mix.
 I’m actually not one of those people, but Todd is and he loved this.
 I might try making it again with a different flavored pudding layer.

 This version is made in an 8 inch square pan and serves about 6 people.

-2 1/2 – 3 cups whipped topping or sweetened whipped cream
+- 2 1/2 to 3 cups whipped topping or sweetened whipped cream

-Preheat oven to 375 degrees F. Spray an 8 inch square glass baking dish with cooking spray (or grease it with shortening or butter).
+- Preheat oven to 375 degrees F. Spray an 8 inch square glass baking dish with cooking spray (or grease it with shortening or butter).